8red10/8red10.github.io/README.md

 ## Description

 This is the GitHub repository for my personal website.
-Website can be found <a href="https://8red10.github.io/" title="personal website">here</a>.
+Site can be found <a href="https://8red10.github.io/" title="personal website">here</a>.